Simply Amazing Pumpkin Chocolate Chip Cookies

 Paleo Chocolate Chip Cookies on counter

-If you are looking for a Thanksgiving cookie that your family will love, here it is…
+If you are looking for a healthy Thanksgiving cookie that your family will love, here it is…

 • soft and sweet inside